quicwg/base-drafts/draft-ietf-quic-http.md

 differences from HTTP/2, and describes how to map HTTP/2 extensions into HTTP/QUIC.

-HTTP/QUIC begins from the premise that HTTP/2 code reuse is a useful feature, but not a hard requirement.
+HTTP/QUIC begins from the premise that similarity to HTTP/2 is preferable, but not a hard requirement.
 HTTP/QUIC departs from HTTP/2 primarily where necessary to accommodate the differences in behavior between QUIC and TCP (lack of ordering, support for streams).
 We intend to avoid gratuitous changes which